wanghmin/wanghmin2.github.io/content/publication/wang-2018-rfs/index.md

   While our current system still needs to overcome certain limitations, we believe it is a crucial step toward fully automatic pattern design and adjustment in the future.'
+summary: 'We propose to solve sewing pattern adjustment as a nonlinear optimization problem immediately, so as to minimize the objective function that evaluates the fitting quality of the garment sewn from a pattern.'
 tags:
 - sewing pattern
 - quasistatic simulation